brianroytman/chalkboard-demo-todos/README.md

 - `repositories/todo_repository.py`: Implements database operations using SQLAlchemy for todos.
 - `routers/todo_routes.py`: Defines API routes and endpoints using FastAPI, depending on services for request handling.
 - `services/todo_service.py`: Implements business logic and coordinates with repositories for todos.
+- `commands.py`: Contains SQLAlchemy models for commands related to todos, such as creating new todos.
+- `queries.py`: Contains SQLAlchemy models for queries related to todos, like retrieving todos by user ID.
+- `handlers/command_handler.py`: Handles command execution and business logic for todos, coordinating with services and repositories.
+- `handlers/query_handler.py`: Manages query handling and data retrieval for todos, interfacing with the database and services.
 - `create_db.py`: Script for creating the PostgreSQL database required for the todos service.
 - `database.py`: Manages the PostgreSQL database connection.
 - `main.py`: Initializes the FastAPI application for todos.
 - `models.py`: Defines SQLAlchemy models for todos.
 - `schemas.py`: Pydantic schemas for input/output validation related to todos.

+## API Endpoints

+- Create a User: POST /todos/
+- Read Todos: GET /todos/
+- Read a Todo by ID: GET /todos/{todo_id}/
+- Update a Todo: PUT /todos/{todo_id}/
+- Delete a Todo: DELETE /todos/{todo_id}/
+- Read Todos by User: GET /todos/user/{user_id}

 ## Setup Instructions